JohnEdChristensen/WebbCompare/CONTRIBUTING.md

 The site is published using Github Pages from the `gh-pages` branch.
 For now submit PR to this branch.
 If you have advice on how to best handle branching (should we have a dev branch?) let me know.
 I'm not familiar with maintaining an open source project *yet*.

+### Launching Locally
+There shouldn't be any external depencies.
+I use  [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) with VSCode to run the website locally, but you should be able to use whatever you want!